MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Coconut.md

 The enemy automatically falls to the ground after a few frames and does a small explosion.
 #### Fall to Player Explode
 The enemy stands idle unless a player gets under them, which then results in the enemy falling to the ground and doing a big explosion.
+#### Auto Fall Explode
+The enemy automatically falls to the ground after a few frames and does a big explosion.